telerik/ajax-docs/controls/grid/client-side-programming/griddataitem-object/methods/getdatakeyvalue.md

 Returns the dataKeyValue, associated with the GridDataItem.

->note Note that this column name has to be part of the ClientDataKeyNames array of the MasterTableView/GridTableView.
+>note  This column name has to be part of the ClientDataKeyNames array of the MasterTableView/GridTableView.
 >